cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 #### Linking by pattern

 By specifying a link pattern, it is possible to link to the processor all blocks whose labels are matching the given pattern.
 The pattern is specified using "wildcard" convention: a string where the `*` character matches any part of a block label (the `?` matching a single character is **not** supported).
-The simplest use is this
+The simplest use is this:

 ```
     links